csushin/GCAM-Electron/README.md

 Learn more about Electron and its API in the [documentation](http://electron.atom.io/docs/latest).

-This app requires the python library Pandas(ant its required lib such as numpy>1.7.1) and sklearn.
-So in the development mode before you compile it, you should first install Pandas in python 3.4. <br/>
+This app requires the python library Pandas(and its required libs such as numpy(>1.7.1)) and sklearn.
+So before you compile the app, you should first have the libs ready in python 3.4. <br/>
 `python -m pip install pandas`<br/>
 `python -m pip install sklearn`<br/>
 `python -m pip install numpy`